hashicorp/vault/website/source/docs/secrets/pki/index.html.md

 handle 2048-bit keys, and 1024-bit keys are considered unsafe and are disallowed in the Internet PKI.

+### Token Lifetimes and Revocation

+When a token expires, it revokes all leases associated with it.
+This means that long-lived CA certs need correspondingly long-lived tokens, something that is easy to forget.
+Starting with 0.6, root and intermediate CA certs no longer have associated leases, to prevent unintended revocation when not using a token with a long enough lifetime.
+To revoke these certificates, use the `pki/revoke` endpoint.

 ## Quick Start

 #### Mount the backend